-We pass along, free of charge, gently used clothes and equipment like car seats, highchairs, strollers and cribs to contribute to the health and safety of local children.
-We distribute new disposable diapers through purchases and donation collections.
-As diapers are not covered by other government programs, we fill an enormous gap for babies in our neighborhoods.
-This support allows the trained professionals to focus on supporting families by helping them deal with complicated issues such as homelessness, domestic violence or other factors of poverty.
+We pass along, free of charge, diapers and gently used clothes and equipment like car seats, highchairs, strollers and cribs to contribute to the health and safety of local children.
+As diapers are not covered by other government programs such as Food Stamps or WIC, we fill an enormous gap for babies in our neighborhoods.
 We work toward a day when children have their basic needs met through enough diapers, clothing and equipment to keep them healthy, safe and happy.
-In particular, we dream of the day when diapers are considered as necessary as food.

 WestSide Baby accepts donations of gently used clothing and shoes, sizes newborn to 12.
-Volunteers inspect and sort every item we receive and then pack it again to fill an order placed by a social service provider who has assessed the needs of each child in a family.
+Volunteers inspect and sort every item we receive and then pack it again to fill an order placed by a social service provider working directly with families in need.
 We also place a book and toy in every clothing bag to support literacy and healthy brain development for each child.
-We distribute over 800 clothing bags each month.
+In 2013 we distributed 5,176 clothing bags throughout King County.

 Diapers cost an average of 23 cents each, which can take $70 to $100 from the family budget of vulnerable families who must then choose between diapers and food or gas for their cars.
-WestSide Baby provides 20 diapers per month, about a 5 day supply, to nearly 800 babies and toddlers.
 Babies who are diaper deprived, suffer from diaper rash and cry more, sleep less and negatively impact already stressed families.
 The risk of child abuse rises with every overused diaper.
-We doubled our distribution to 40 diapers/month in 2010 but the need is greater.
-More than 150,000 diapers are donated yearly from children and adults in our community and a diaper manufacturer is helping with some donations.
+In King County there are 10,000 children under the age of 2 living in poverty - to diaper these children for a year it would take 22 MILLION diapers.
+In 2013 we distributed 824,635 diapers and are hoping to distribute 1 million in 2014.
 The need is so great; it requires many partners.